plegge/wbs-organizr/README.md

 Simple project to help create and organize sitemaps, in a fast way.

 ## TODO:
-- Load/Save data from local storage and files
+- Load/save data from local storage and files
 - Styles
 - Show/hide children
-- Fix arrows navigation to step in when children are shown
+- Create properties for items